fernand0labra/rai-cluster-workshop/README.md

 ### Desktop OnDemand Platform

-In [Desktop OnDemand](https://portal.c3se.chalmers.se/public/root/) there are two desktop apps "Desktop (Compute)" and "Desktop (Login)".
+In Desktop [Open OnDemand](https://portal.c3se.chalmers.se/public/root/) there are two desktop apps "Desktop (Compute)" and "Desktop (Login)".
 Both will give you an interactive desktop session, however the compute node allows some actual computations whereas the shared login node allows small tests or builds.
 The interactive sessions platform as shown in the left image, provides a selection of time and resources to the instantiated desktop instance.
 Once the instance is created, selection on compression and image quality is available to facilitate low-bandwith connections.

 It is recommended to select one of the lower cost GPUs such as T4s but usually V100s are the most available.
 When leaving the OnDemand webpage, remember to logout so that the session is finished and only the exact amount of time used is drawn.